The Art of Quitting for Good

 an innovative approach to healing addiction

-without medicine, and without suffering through withdrawal
+without suffering through withdrawal

 She believes that addiction research may be missing key insights from anthropology, mindfulness, and a perspective shift--that suffering and withdrawal isn't actually a necessary part of the process.